• Skip to main content

 Going to a walk-in clinic has several advantages, including convenient hours, short waiting times, and cost-efficient medical care.

-If you don’t have time during the day to consult with a physician, some walk-in clinics are open after work hours or accept calls 24 hours a day.
+If you don’t have time during the day to consult with a family medicine provider, some walk-in clinics are open after work hours or accept calls 24 hours a day.
 Medical costs are also reasonably lower for consultations, tests, and treatments.
 Services such as physical tests for school or work and pregnancy ultrasounds are also available in most walk-in clinics.

 Walk-In Clinic In Wellington And Royal Palm Beach, FL